FactoidAuthority/HarmonySharp/README.md

 * RestSharp

-NOTE: As this was developed conjunction with the IOT-SAS.tech board, the Identity API has not been tested.
+NOTE: As this was developed conjunction with the [IOT-SAS.tech](https://iot-sas.tech) board which takes care of identity, the identity API has not been tested.

 NuGet package is available.